 Millennials have major power, and they know it.
 This trendy generation puts their money where their mouth is — and that includes everything from retail purchases to restaurant meals.
 Millennials make up 30% of the population and dine out an average of 241 times a year.
 It’s clear that marketing to millennials is a smart move for any bar or restaurant.

-What are millennilas?
-The common consensus is that the millennial generation consists of people born between 1982 and 2004.
-This puts the very youngest of millennials at the age of 18 and the older ones in their late thirties.
+Who falls under the category of millennials?
+The common consensus is that the millennial generation consists of people born between 1981 and 1996.
+This puts the very youngest of millennials at the age of 24 and the older ones in their late thirties.